Pre-order: In video games

 Pre-ordering is a part of most major releases but is now a significant point of contention.
 Some consumers believe pre-ordering to be a waste and do not believe that any kind of incentive is truly worth a marked up price of sometimes over twice the original price for certain digital in-game pre-order bonuses, which may be released as free downloadable content sometime later after the game's original release.
 Others have pointed out that with the pre-ordering process, publishers can effectively assure a sale of the game to those consumers and so can release the game in an unfinished state or missing certain features to that captive audience, but without pre-orders, critical reviews of a game released in such a state would have harmed their sales.
 That itself then leads to issues of promotion and marketing of how to sell a game as to gain pre-orders, which can lead to some potentially deceptive practices.
 In some cases, a game can be significantly delayed or even canceled, making the pre-ordering process useless.

 In most cases, a pre-order can be refunded to the purchaser prior to release.
-However, Nintendo has a policy for digital pre-orders that does not allow such refunds.
+However, Nintendo had a policy for digital pre-orders that does not allow such refunds.
 Consumer authorities in Germany and Norway took Nintendo to court in 2019, arguing this practice violated the Consumer Rights Directive 2011 for the European Union.
 The court ruled in January 2020 that Nintendo's practice does not violate the directive, though the German consumer authority does plan to appeal the ruling.
+In December 2021, the appeals court reversed the original ruling, finding that a locked video game file wasn't sufficient for a right of revocation.
+Between the original ruling and the appeals ruling, Nintendo introduced a new policy that would only charge for pre-orders 7 days in advance of the release date, and allowed for cancelations of pre-orders before that time.